 As mentioned in my About page, I come from a multi-cultural background, and most members of my immediate and extended families (myself included) are serious cultural travellers and foodies.
 I grew up around Tunisian Tajines, ceramic Moroccan serving plates, Lebanese food ingredients and staples dishes, handmade Syrian glass and mouth-watering feasts, authentic Jordanian flavours, and a never-ending infatuation with North African culture.

-Some of the kitchen tools in this wanderlust-centric food illustration are traditional (urban and tribal) pots, coffee makers, and pestles and mortars known to home cooks and foodies over the span of centuries and generations.
+Some of the kitchen tools in this wanderlust-centric food illustration are traditional (urban and tribal) pots, coffee makers, and pestles and mortars known to home cooks and foodies over the span of centuries and generations – like the Lebanese Kibbeh grinders.
 Others are vintage tools from my late Grandmother’s kitchen, probably created in the 50s, 60s and 70s.
 The latter is a crucial location that helped shape my food imagination.
 For in this kitchen I spent countless hours with my Grandmother, cooking, listening to her soothing voice and storytelling, and healing from my challenging childhood and adolescent experiences.